This parent complaint is ridiculous from the start yet (unfortunately) nothing out of the ordinary for the everyday teacher.

 Like the last mother, some parents have such high expectations for their kids in regard to school that they're merely sending their children down a dangerous path riddled with self-esteem issues and anxiety.

 Plus, they're setting themselves up for a lifetime of disappointment as well.
-What's wrong with letting your child learn from mistakes instead of suffering from them time and time again?
+What's wrong with letting your child learn from mistakes?

 This teacher did everything in their power to help a child catch up when they were placed in second grade despite being a year behind academically compared to the rest of the class.
 After a year of hard work, the child reached a second-grade level, so the teacher felt comfortable keeping her in second grade in order to properly catch up.